Configure8inc/configure8examples/README.md

 ### 2. Create Service

 This script demonstrates how to create a new service.
 Replace `"YOUR_API_KEY"` with your actual API key.
+It also adds simple plugin to newly created service

 You can run this script with the following command: